-If your injury or illness prevents you from returning to your former job, rehabilitation benefits might pay for evaluation, retraining, tuition, and other expenses associated with helping you become qualified to work at a different job.
+If your injury or illness prevents you from returning to your former job, many states allow vocational rehabilitation or similar benefits that pay for evaluation, retraining, tuition, and other expenses associated with helping you become qualified to work at a different job.

-The primary role of disability benefits is to compensate you for wages lost while your injury or illness makes it impossible for you to work.
-Disabilities fall into one of four categories depending on whether they are total or partial, temporary or permanent.
+Disability benefits are meant to compensate you for part of the wages you lose while your injury or illness makes it impossible for you to work.
+These benefits fall into one of four categories, depending on whether the disabilities are total or partial and temporary or permanent.

-Most states' workers' compensation programs provide death benefits to people who were related to the deceased worker (for example, a spouse, child, parent, or sibling) and were financially dependent on that person.
-Although most states provide funeral and burial expenses as part of this benefit, the main purpose of the benefit is to compensate dependent family members for the loss of financial support.
+Although at least some funeral expenses are also covered, death benefits are primarily meant to compensate those dependent family members for the loss of financial support.
 Most states calculate this benefit as a percentage of the deceased worker's earnings.
 Some states have maximum and minimum amounts; others provide a lump sum.